North Wales and the Midlands boundaries

 Power plant closures are set to occur in the Midlands with demand set to remain fairly high, driving increased power flows eastwards from future generation connecting to North Wales.

-The FES scenarios suggest a total amount of transmission-connected generation capacity to be between 16GW and 23GW by 2030, from the current 18GW.
-For all scenarios other than "Falling Short," fossil fuel generation is not present in the region by 2050.
+The FES pathways suggest a total amount of transmission-connected generation capacity to be between 23GW to 25GW by 2030, from the current 20.5GW.

 Image